-The VRC was amongst the first to generate knockout mice in the early 1990s and has, since then generated dozens of transgenic (disease) mouse models.
-Since more than 15 years, the VRC has invested substantial resources to develop “in house” a mouse clinic to phenotype these mouse models extensively, with the aspiration to use similar (but adapted) tools, assays and techniques as those commonly used in the clinic to diagnoze diseases in humans.
-Therefore, assays and techniques, initially only available for larger animal species, were miniaturized and adapted, and “mouse doctors” with microsurgical skills and expertise were trained.
-Over the years, the VRC has been pioneering the development and use of novel assays and models in neurovascular research.
+The CCB was amongst the first to generate knockout mice in the early 1990s and has, since then generated dozens of transgenic (disease) mouse models.
+Since more than 15 years, the CCB has invested substantial resources to develop an "in house" mouse clinic to phenotype these mouse models extensively, with the aspiration to use similar (but adapted) tools, assays and techniques as those commonly used in the clinic to diagnose diseases in humans.
+Therefore, assays and techniques, initially only available for larger animal species, were miniaturized and adapted, and "mouse doctors" with microsurgical skills and expertise were trained.
+Over the years, the CCB has been pioneering the development and use of novel assays and models in neurovascular research.
 An overview of such assays is listed.

 Angiogenesis & lymphangiogenesis

 Angiogenesis is critical for normal development but also contributes to the pathogenesis of numerous diseases.

 We routinely study vascular development in the embryo and placenta (whole mount immunostaining & in situ hybridization) and the postnatal retina and other organs (microvascular casting), and analyze the remodeling of the large thoracic vessels (intracardial angiography), the maintenance or regression of airway vessels.